cairnswm/ToDo-Natural/readme.md

 * No Auditing (the API allows auditing but was not implemented)
 * No spam checking

-## Front End
+## Front End - jQuery

-Based on the Halo - Material Design Template (https://themeforest.net/item/halo-material-design-mobile-template/14981441).
+I started by using the Halo template for which I have a license.
+The template is based on Materialize which I dont know but as I was using the layout as is I did some quick learnign for the changes I wanted (eg to add Modal dialog).
+Halo - Material Design Template (https://themeforest.net/item/halo-material-design-mobile-template/14981441).
 My own images were added.

 Worked on getting layout correct in the index.html and todon.css files.
 Once layout was correct I built the functionality (todon.js).
 Once sufficient functionality was added that no more changes to layout and css were required the index.html was copied for the contact and about pages.
 Additional functionality were added to these pages (mostly static).